taybro23/AboveBoard_MS4/TESTING.md

 ### Help & Guidance Post Detail
 -	Post displays are all correct, and should a post not have an image, the correct default image is displayed
--	Edit/Delete buttons for admin work correctly and take the admin to the edit page/delete the post from the site
+-	Edit/Delete links for admins work correctly and take the admin to the edit page/delete the post from the site
 -	Back button takes the user back to the main Help & Guidance page

 ### Help & Guidance Add/Edit Post